michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 19. And Pul the king of Assyria came against the land: and Menahem gave Pul a thousand talents of silver, that his hand might be with him to confirm the kingdom in his hand.

 20. And Menahem exacted the money of Israel, even of all the mighty men of wealth, of each man fifty shekels of silver, to give to the king of Assyria.
-So the king of Assyria turned back, and stayed not there in the land.exacted: Heb. caused to come forth
+So the king of Assyria turned back, and stayed not there in the land.

 21. And the rest of the acts of Menahem, and all that he did, are they not written in the book of the chronicles of the kings of Israel?